 Catastrophic injuries alter the course of a life.
 When sustained in an accident involving negligence, they raise many questions that often require legal action.
 Liability issues and compensation concerns are particularly dire for those whose lives may depend on expensive medical care, rehabilitative treatment, and lost income for years to come.

 For those in Vero Beach, the catastrophic injury attorneys of Kogan & DiSalvo have an established presence, a strong network of experts and investigators, and a depth of experience that set our firm apart from the rest.
 If you have suffered life-changing serious injuries, we are here to help.
-Please call today for a free consultation regarding your accident.
+Please call today for a free consultation from one of our Vero Beach personal injury lawyers regarding your accident.

 What is a Catastrophic Injury?

 An injury is typically referred to as “catastrophic” if it:

 - Falls within the American Medical Association’s Permanent Impairment evaluation

 - Results in disabilities which have a significant impact on the injured individual, including their ability to work or live their pre-injury lifestyle